loh-tar/filu/readme.txt

 The default for both is 'filu'.
 To create them simple run: sudo filu-cfg-postgresql

-If there is reported that the PostgreSQL server not is running, start them.
+If there is reported that the PostgreSQL server couldn't be started, start them.
 On some distributions, like Arch or Fedora, you have to create a cluster after install of PostgreSQL and have to start the server manually.
-To do so run on
-Fedora:
-  sudo postgresql-setup initdb
-  sudo systemctl start postgresql
+The script try to do it for you but may fail.

-To ensure the server is available in the future run: sudo systemctl enable postgresql.service
+Ensure the server is available in the future.
+On systemd systems run: sudo systemctl enable postgresql

 1-4- As A Last Point